Swami Maheshwarananda: Teachings

-Organization of work
+Organisation of work

 The International Sri Deep Madhavananda Ashram Fellowship is a non-profit and non-denominational organisation seated in Vienna/Austria, at Schikanedergasse 12/13 (A-1040 Vienna).
 It was founded in 1990 by Paramhans Swami Maheshwarananda to unite, under one organisation, the various associations of "Yoga in daily life" that are scattered across the world.
 The fellowship has a member association in Roster Consultative Status with the Economic and Social Council of the United Nations (ECOSOC).

 In 1990 Paramhans Swami Maheshwarananda also laid the foundation stone of a project referred to as "Om Ashram" with the full name Om Vishwa Deep Gurukul, Swami Maheshwarananda Education & Research Center.
 The center is located on 250 acre in the Jadan district of Rajasthan in the form of ancient symbol OM.
 Once completed, it would be the largest man-made symbol of OM in the world.
 Since 2003, the Om Ashram is also the Mahasamadhi Shrine (tomb) of his guru Dharmasamrat Paramhans Swami Madhavananda.